PamBrz/Social-Media-Portfolio/README.md

 # Social-Media-Portfolio
-Social Media Portfolio Delivery of Pamela Brzoza (Matr.
-Nr.: 12515663)
+Social Media Portfolio Delivery of Pamela Brzoza

 ## Overview
 This website serves as a portfolio for the course "09571 Social Media - Einführung in das Gestalten von Online-Medien".
 It provides the content we've learned in the course and the exercises we did in class.